LiveInChat/lool/markdown/en/policy.md

 ## Effective: December 16, 2022

 This Privacy Policy is intended to inform you about the information we collect, how we use it, whom we share it with, your privacy rights, and the controls we give you to access, update, and delete your information.
-This Privacy Policy applies whether the information is collected online through the website, mobile applications, or any of the social media pages offered, owned, or operated by LOOOL, or its affiliates, as well as your interactions with LOOOL’s agents, contractors or employees.
+This Privacy Policy applies whether the information is collected online through the website, mobile applications, or any of the social media pages offered, owned, or operated by LO_OL, or its affiliates, as well as your interactions with LO_OL’s agents, contractors or employees.

-Please read this Privacy Policy carefully, because by using LOOOL, you are acknowledging that you understand and agree to the terms of this Privacy Policy, and consent to the manner in which we collect, use and disclose your information.
-In addition, please review our Terms of Service which govern the use of LOOOL and any content that you sent or received using LOOOL.
+Please read this Privacy Policy carefully, because by using LO_OL, you are acknowledging that you understand and agree to the terms of this Privacy Policy, and consent to the manner in which we collect, use and disclose your information.
+In addition, please review our Terms of Service which govern the use of LO_OL and any content that you sent or received using LO_OL.
 This Privacy Policy includes the following sections:

 * Information That We Collect
 * How We Use the Information We Collect